-Fossavatnsgangan is held on the last Saturday of winter except when it falls on Easter weekend, in which case the walk is the Saturday before Palm Sunday.
-This rule takes effect in 2023.
+Fossavatnsgangan is held on the last Saturday of winter except when it falls on the Easter weekend, in which case the procession is the Saturday before Palm Sunday.
+This rule entered into force in 2023.

 For a long time, the Fossavatnsgangan was held in April or May.
 Since 1980, the rule was that the walk was held on the Saturday or Sunday following May 1.